 Pro Encryption support

-Supports standard OpenPGP encryption for total privacy.
+Supports both OpenPGP and S/MIME encryption for total privacy.

 Pro Support for safety and low-bandwidth

 Allows to configure maximum size of email downloaded immediately.

 Pro Can show plain text of html mails

 Some HTML mails may show different links and link texts, this app however will show you the real link before opening, protecting against phishing and scams

 Some domain names may use non-ASCII characters looking similar to the latin alphabet (e.g. some cyrillic characters).
 This app will show you the punycode representation of the domain, if that is the case and thus protect you against phishing and scams.